crdpa/cmusicbox/README.md

     Usage: cmusicbox.py -a 'artist' -l 'album' -t 'music'

 The get_info file is a bash script to grab the info from cmus and feed to the program.
 Cmus runs the script at every status change (play, pause, stop, song change), so wrote in a way for it to not register if the song actually playing is the same as the one before in case it needs to be paused and resumed so it won't register the song again.
 If it is stopped and played, it will be registered again.
+Just put the path to the script in 'status_display_program' on cmus.

 The database will be criated in $HOME/.config/cmusicbox